WollfieGitHub/BachelorProject/README.md

 ### Download Instructions

 ### Developer Instructions

 #### General Architecture
 The arm's controller hosts a server which the software's web client connects to in order to control it.
+The server opens a serial connection on startup to communicate to the Arduino Mega via predefined packets :
+- From PI to Arduino : Target angles (In degrees)
+- From Arduino to PI : Motor speed (At startup, in deg/sec) and Current angles position (In loop, in degrees)

 #### Server